shlomif/shlomif-tech-diary/static-site-generators--despair.md

 with it, I ended up converting most of my sites to it.
-This resulted in some duplicate code, which I decided to extract into [Latemp](http://www.shlomifish.org/open-source/projects/latemp/) (a play on "Template" and [LaTeX](https://en.wikipedia.org/wiki/LaTeX)), which was a static site generator that was marketed as an “offline content management system”, which in turn caused me to be contacted by some people seeking a server-side CMS such as [Drupal](https://en.wikipedia.org/wiki/Drupal).
-To be fair: at that point, I wasn't aware that "static site generator" was the more conventional term.
+This resulted in some duplicate code, which I decided to extract into [Latemp](http://www.shlomifish.org/open-source/projects/latemp/) (a play on “Template” and [LaTeX](https://en.wikipedia.org/wiki/LaTeX)), which was a static site generator that was marketed as an “offline content management system”, which in turn caused me to be contacted by some people seeking a server-side CMS such as [Drupal](https://en.wikipedia.org/wiki/Drupal).
+To be fair: at that point, I wasn't aware that “static site generator” was the more conventional term.

 WML and Latemp proved to be powerful and flexible, but on the other